Class I medical devices

 Regardless of the type of class I device, the manufacturer must make the full technical documentation demonstrating the conformity of the device with the essential requirements in accordance with Directive 93/42/EEC or the general safety and performance requirements under Regulation (EU) 2017/745 available to the competent authorities.

-In the event that the manufacturer is based outside the European Union, they must have an authorised representative within the European Union.
+In the event that the manufacturer is based outside the European Union, they must designate an authorised representative within the European Union.

 2. Registration as a manufacturer of class I devices

-However, the FAMHP strongly encourages you to register proactively.
-In fact, Eudamed will be considered as the authentic source for the "actor" data of economic operators (manufacturers, authorised representative and importers), and our database (the web portal) communicates with Eudamed in order to retrieve this data.
-This means that registration on Eudamed will be considered as registration on our web portal.
+The FAMHP strongly recommends to register proactively.
+On 28 May 2026, Eudamed will be considered as the only authentic source for the "actor" data of economic operators (manufacturers, authorised representatives and importers).
+Our national database (the web portal) communicates with Eudamed in order to retrieve these data.
+This means that registration in Eudamed will be equivalent to a registration on our web portal.
+After registration in Eudamed, it is requested to log in to the web portal to complete the risk class(es) of the devices you manufacture and to add additional establishment units.

 3. Registration of class I devices

 Nevertheless, the FAMHP encourages Belgian manufacturers and non-European Union manufacturers who have a Belgian authorised representative to register their device(s) in Eudamed through the "Devices" module.
-This registration replaces the FAMHP notification.
+This registration replaces the notification to the FAMHP mentioned above.
 No acknowledgement of receipt will be sent in this case.
 If you still wish to receive an acknowledgement of receipt, please contact us by e-mail at notifications.meddev@fagg-afmps.be with the following details:

-In accordance with Article 10 of the Royal Decree of 18 March 1999, manufacturers and authorised representative who do not yet use Eudamed must notify the FAMHP before they place their class I device(s) on the market.
+In accordance with Article 10 of the Royal Decree of 18 March 1999, manufacturers and authorised representative who have not yet registered their class I devices in Eudamed must notify the FAMHP before they place their class I device(s) on the market.
 The notification must be made:

 The form can be completed using Microsoft Word or certain free alternatives such as WPS Office Writer.
 Please note that certain alternatives (Open Office) will not display drop-down menus or allow you to fill in the fields correctly.
 The form must be signed manually after printing or electronically using a PDF reader.